 11/05/1930 – The first firebricks at Manuel are produced.

 10/1931 – A second Harrop, USA kiln was started.

 19/11/1931 – The Research Director, Dr Hyslop took out a patent (361, 166) with regard the process of oxidising the carbon in the Nettle clay at under 750 deg C to produce a low temperature calcine as the high carbon content of the clay limited the rate of burning the bricks.
-This process resulted in a greated density brick – branded NETTLE D.
+This process resulted in a greater density brick – branded NETTLE D.

-06/1932 – The second Harrop, USA kiln was completed but due to lack of orders it was never lit until 10/1934.
+06/1932 – The second Harrop, USA kiln was completed but due to lack of orders, it was never lit until 10/1934.

 1933 – 1943 – Dr Hyslop took out a further 4 patents covering different processes involved with the extraction of alumina from fireclay.

 04/1938 – A 3rd Harrop, USA kiln was completed.

 Below – 1944 – 1967 – Manuel Works.